Developmental Dysplasia of the Hip (DDH)

 This involves an incision, opening of the hip joint itself, and directly visualizing the ball and socket.
 After open reduction infants will require a spica cast but generally for less time than after a closed reduction.

-Newborn screening for DDH has allowed for earlier detection of this hip condition.
+Newborn screening for congenital hip dysplasia has allowed for earlier detection of this hip condition.
 If identified early, treatment generally entails a harness or brace and is quite successful.
 The older a child presents, the more likely that surgery will be necessary.